Avian Club

 If you are interested in cattle, or don’t know much about them but want to learn more, come out and join the fun.
 All are welcome.

-Vice President: Meghan Lawlor
+Vice President: Jessica Warwick

 Faculty Advisor: Dr. Allison LaCarrubba